Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 ```
 &nbsp;

 2. This is a distinct way to do (1) with type constraints.
 The content here is only ONE generic element that conforms to View. so we have to wrap our Text elements in a VStack.
-We can't pass two Texts, that's two views.
+We can't pass two Texts because that's 2 views.
 ```swift
 struct SampleViewWithTypeConstraint<Content: View>: View {
     var content: Content